ethereumjs/ethereumjs-monorepo/packages/statemanager/docs/classes/EthersStateManager.md

 `Promise`<`StorageDump`\>

 - The state of the account as an `Object` map.
-Keys are are the storage keys, values are the storage values as strings.
+Keys are the storage keys, values are the storage values as strings.
-Both are represented as hex strings without the `0x` prefix.
+Both are represented as `0x` prefixed hex strings.

 #### Implementation of